vukrosic/custom-optimizer-research/README.md

 # Custom Optimizer Research

+Check the YouTube video explaining this repo and research:

 **[🎥 YouTube](https://youtu.be/sa52y23K1T4)** | **[💬 Discord](https://discord.gg/6AbXGpKTwN)**

 Research on optimizers for neural networks.
 Explores how and why Muon beats other optimizers like AdamW.